leonskidev/ahh-ts/README.md

 - Apache Licence, Version 2.0 ([LICENCE](./LICENCE-APACHE) or
   http://www.apache.org/licenses/LICENSE-2.0)

-at your ption.
+at your option.
 This means you can select the licence you prefer!